 Honeywell might be one of the most standard and default (yet legacy) choices when it comes to access control.
-Local installers and locksmiths might typically use Honeywell if a client doesn't ask for a specific brand.
-Since the products have been in the market in many cases more than over 10 years, they are greatly reliable although technologically a little behind on what is possible with modern cloud, IoT or mobile solutions such as Kisi.
+Local installers and locksmiths typically use Honeywell if a client doesn't ask for a specific brand.
+Since the products have been on the market for more than 10 years, they are generally reliable although the technology is antiquated compared to modern cloud-based, IoT or mobile solutions such as Kisi.

-As a business grade access control system, Honeywell offers the most typical functions including: Monitor alarms and events real-time, Special response messages per account/per alarm or event, Lock/unlock doors, Add/remove holidays, 99 priority levels of alarms/events, Control and respond, including acknowledge, clear, annotate, live video and recorded video, manual override, lock and unlock doors, shunt/bypass zones and input points, live floor plan views - card frequency with disposition option, card where valid, who has access to this door, card audit trails and more.
+As a business grade access control system, Honeywell offers the most standard functions including: Monitoring alarms and events in real-time, special response messages per account/per alarm or event, lock/unlock doors, add/remove holidays, 99 priority levels of alarms/events, control and respond, including acknowledge, clear, annotate, live video and recorded video, manual override, lock and unlock doors, shunt/bypass zones and input points, live floor plan views, card frequency with disposition option, card where valid, who has access to this door, card audit trails and more.

 Kisi's Cloud Based Physical Access Control System operates purely in the cloud, making it easy to set up and highly scalable as you expand.